nbertol/Computational-mathematics/README.md

 # Computational mathematics
- Using Python I solved a lot of different tasks and equations from different parts of mathmatics.
+ Using Python I solved a lot of different tasks and equations from different parts of mathematics.